75 Hard Review

 The first requirement is that you follow any diet you want.
 This could be Whole 30, keto, paleo, or something else.
 This one is super vague but the idea is that you have to follow a structured diet plan that will help to support your goals.

-So if this is supposed to be a mental toughness and discipline program, I personally don’t think you need to stick to a regimented diet plan to attain a level of discipline, you can attain discipline by just being mindful and making conscious effort around what you’re putting in your body.
+You don't need to stick to a regimented diet plan to attain a level of discipline; you can attain discipline by just being mindful and making a conscious effort around what you’re putting in your body.
 The second part of this non-dieting program is that there are no cheat foods or alcohol for the entire 75 days.
 This is where I’m going to poo poo this program a little bit.
+In theory, omitting alcohol and cheat foods may be a good idea because it'll eliminate high calorie foods which might currently be hindering any weight loss attempts.

-Here’s the thing: when you stick to a very regimented program like whole 30 or keto or Paleo that cut out entire food groups (especially for 75 days), of course you will lose weight.
-Anytime you pick up a program where there are entire food categories that are eliminated, essentially putting you in a calorie deficit, you’ll lose weight.
+When you stick to a very regimented program like whole 30 or keto or Paleo that cut out entire food groups which 75 HARD would refer to as cheat foods, (especially for 75 days), of course you will lose weight.
+Anytime you follow a program where you eliminate entire food groups, potentially putting you in a calorie deficit, you’ll lose weight.

-Let me clarify, I don’t have a problem with following a diet or program, what I have a problem with is anyone picking up a program to do for just 75 days, especially one that is so restrictive and doesn’t allow you to enjoy things like a glass of wine or a beer or treat foods and my concern with this is that I come from a world and work with people where when you cut out entire food groups and joy foods, or if for example you participate in dry January and you cut out alcohol for a month, you will start binging on everything you couldn’t have when this challenge is over.
+Let me clarify, I don’t have an issue with following a diet or program if you're planning on pursuing it for the rest of your life.
+My concern is picking up a program to do for just 75 days, especially one that is so restrictive and doesn’t allow you to enjoy things like a glass of wine with your girlfriends, a beer at a baseball game, or a slice of cake at your grandma's 80th birthday party.
+When you cut out entire food groups and/or joy foods, you may start binging on everything you couldn’t have when this challenge is over.

 If you lose weight with a program like 75 HARD, when you start eating like you used to and start reincorporating all of the food and alcohol, you’ll gain the weight back.

-This taught you to be disciplined for 75 days, and if you felt deprived, you will probably want to eat everything you missed out on and your weight will rebound.
+This teaches you to be disciplined for 75 days, and if you feel deprived, you will probably want to eat everything you missed out on once the program is over.
+That will lead to weight rebound.
 To me that doesn’t sound like the greatest of plans.

 The second component to this program is that you have to do two 45 minute workouts every single day, and one of them has to be outside.
-Again, for me personally and for what I see with my clients, that kind of rigidity is a big NO NO especially for a beginner.
+This kind of rigidity is a big NO NO, especially for a beginner.

 Essentially, you are asking someone to potentially go from working out zero minutes a week to working out for 90 minutes a week, regardless of the weather or other factors.